EthanBehar68/IU-AppliedMachineLearning-FinalProject-StockForecasting/README.md

 The `results` folder contains subfolders which hold the MAPE results in json files for the different tests.
 And the `imgs` folder contains the graphs for all of the models built in section 3.1, along with a random folder which can be ignored (contains random graphs from other experiments).

-Work for Section 3.2 "Models for Raw Close Price Prediction" can be found in raw_close_forecasting_rnns.
+Work for Section 3.2 "Models for Raw Close Price Prediction" can be found in `raw_close_forecasting_rnns`.
   - Within this folder:
     - `lstm_X.py` contain the models we built.
     - `X_train_predictor.py` contain the train/predict methods used on the models.